CPAs answer a host of tax questions every day about tax returns, deductions, personal finances, and more. Here are some of those FAQs and the answers.

 6. Should I itemize or claim the standard deduction?

 Before the tax reform in 2018, you may have wondered whether you should itemize your deductions or simply claim the standard deduction.
-That decision got a lot easier after the 2017 Tax Cuts and Jobs Act passed because you don't itemize if the standard deduction saves you more on your tax bill.
+That decision got a lot easier after the 2017 Tax Cuts and Jobs Act passed.
+You typically don't itemize if the standard deduction saves you more on your tax bill.